fortrabbit/legal/sub-processors.md

 ## Content Delivery Network

 We use a CDN to serve static assets (JS,CSS) on all of the fortrabbit websites (www, blog, help, dashboard).
 The CDN helps us to deliver those files fast, from your nearest location.
-The CDN URL is "static.frbit.name".
+The CDN URL is "static.frbit.name" or "cdn.fortrabbit.com".
 Currently we are using **KeyCDN** services for this.
 When your browser sends the requests to those files, your IP address will be transmitted.
+See [KeyCDN Terms](https://www.keycdn.com/terms).

 ## Disclaimer